 Each student's plan of study should provide for as much advanced work as aptitude and previous preparation permit.
 Up to one-third of the program of study may be taken in related scientific fields other than physics (e.g., mathematics, chemistry, astronomy, geology, engineering).

-The degree is offered with thesis or critical essay.
+The degree is offered with a thesis or critical essay.
 Students who choose the thesis option must write a thesis based on an original experimental or theoretical investigation that they have conducted.
 Students may earn a maximum of 6 s.h. in PHYS:7990 Research: Physics or PHYS:7992 Individual Critical Study.

 Students who choose the critical essay option must conduct an independent study of the literature on a particular area of physics and write a critical essay on that topic.
 Students may earn a maximum of 4 s.h. in PHYS:7990 Research: Physics or PHYS:7992 Individual Critical Study.